 Weighted based on number of residential occupied housing units in each zone.

+The Federal Standard does not include an EER requirement, so it is approximated with the conversion formula from Wassmer, M. 2003 thesis referenced below.

+Minimum Federal Standard; Federal Register, Vol. 66, No. 14, Monday, January 22, 2001/Rules and Regulations, p.
+7170-7200.

+Assumes that the decision to replace existing systems includes desire to add cooling.

+From Wassmer, M. (2003).
+A Component-Based Model for Residential Air Conditioner and Heat Pump Energy Calculations.
+Masters Thesis, University of Colorado at Boulder.

 Average nameplate efficiencies of all Early Replacement qualifying equipment in Ameren PY3-PY4.

-Average nameplate efficiencies of all Early Replacement qualifying equipment in Ameren PY3-PY4.
+Ibid.

 Same EER as Window AC recycling.
 Based on Nexus Market Research Inc, RLW Analytics, December 2005; “Impact, Process, and Market Study of the Connecticut Appliance Retirement Program: Overall Report.”